reportico-web/reportico/README.md

 ## Install

-Clone the Reportico bundle into a web folder and point your browser at it ...
+The only way to install this beta version of Reportico is via composer.

+To install this beta version use the following composer command under a web folder

+composer create-project reportico-web/reportico dev-develop

+This will create a reportico folder with the latest release.

+To run your existing report projects against this release, you will need to generate new projects and move the xml files in from the old projects.

-For more information see the quickstart guide :- http://www.reportico.org/yii2/web/index.php/quickstart
+to get started see the quickstart guide :- http://www.reportico.org/yii2/web/index.php/quickstart

 or visit the Reportico Web Site